chipsalliance/caliptra-sw/runtime/README.md

 After booting, Caliptra Runtime Firmware is responsible for the following.

 * Wait for mailbox interrupts.
 On mailbox interrupt, Runtime Firmware:
-    * Unsets `mailbox_flow_done`
-    * Writes lock mailbox and set busy register
     * Reads command from mailbox
     * Executes command
-    * Writes response to mailbox and set necessary status registers
+    * Writes response to mailbox and sets necessary status registers
-    * Sets `mailbox_flow_done`
     * Sleeps until next interrupt
 * On panic, Runtime Firmware:
     * Saves diagnostic information

 Callers must wait until Caliptra is no longer busy to call a mailbox command.
-Upon completion, Runtime Firmware signals `mailbox_data_avail` to notify the caller.
-After the mailbox data is read and the lock is released, `mailbox_flow_done` is signaled to notify callers that the mailbox is ready for use.

 ### Fault handling